james-cavan/mountain-lab.github.io/_posts/2021-07-21-data-structure.md

 ### Combining all the data

-The two datastructures outlined above are created from templates and combined into an objects on the initialisation of a new game.
+The two datastructures outlined above are created from templates and combined into a single object on the initialisation of a new game.

 ```javascript
 let newGameDB = {